No Regrets for Learning the Prior in Bandits: Conclusions

 \section{Conclusions}

 We propose \adats, a fully-Bayesian algorithm for meta-learning in bandits that adapts to a sequence of bandit tasks that it interacts with. \adats attains low regret by adapting the uncertainty in both the meta and per-task parameters.
 We analyze the Bayes regret of \adats using information-theory tools that isolate the effect of learning the meta-parameter from that of learning the per-task parameters.
-For linear bandits and semi-bandits, we derive novel prior-dependent bounds that show that the price of not knowing the meta-parameter is small.
-Our experiments underscore the wide applicability of \adats, good out-of-the-box performance, and robustness to meta-prior misspecification.
+For linear bandits and semi-bandits, we derive novel prior-dependent regret bounds that show that the price for learning the meta-parameter is low.
+Our experiments underscore the generality of \adats, good out-of-the-box performance, and robustness to meta-prior misspecification.